wovo/hwcpp/docs/hwcpp-primer.md

  - "\v" : cursor to first line, first position
  - "\f" : as "\v", but also clears the display
  - "\tXXYY" : cursor to column XX, row YY.
 X and Y are decimal characters.

+The obvious way to rewrite an LCD is to use "\f" and then write the lines of text, each terminated by a "\n".
+This creates some flickering, so it is often better to use "\v", and terminate each line with "\r".
          }
 (example for this using 40x4?)